Coronavirus (COVID-19) Health workforce response

-The Coronavirus disease 2019 (COVID-19) Guideline for health services and general practitioners - Version 15 - 20 March 2020 (Word) provides more detailed clinical information and advice about novel coronavirus (COVID-19).
+The Coronavirus disease 2019 (COVID-19) Guidelines for health services and general practitioners - Version 17 - 05 April 2020 (Word) provides more detailed clinical information and advice about coronavirus (COVID-19).

 People without symptoms should not be tested.

-Patients who meet at least one clinical AND at least one epidemiological criteria should be tested.
+Patients who meet at least one clinical AND at least one epidemiological criterion should be tested: